Belle Cora: Murder of Richardson and the aftermath

 Belle Cora held a competing party (which had more guests) the same night as the wife of U.S. Marshal William H. Richardson, which is said to have begun a rivalry between the women.
 The feud was further provoked one evening at the American Theatre.
 Richardson's wife complained to the manager that the Coras were seated in the same balcony as she was, as she felt that area should be reserved for more respectable guests.
 However, the manager refused to remove the couple, saying that they were regular customers of the first balcony.
 William left swearing vengeance upon Charles.

-On November 17, 1855, between 6 and 7 o'clock, Charles Cora shot Marshal Richardson in the breast in front of Fox and O'Connor's store on Clay street between Leidesdorff and Montgomery Street.
+On November 17, 1855, between 6 and 7 o'clock, Charles Cora shot U.S. Marshal William H. Richardson in the breast in front of Fox and O'Connor's store on Clay street between Leidesdorff and Montgomery Street.
 He died instantaneously from the wound.
 Charles Cora was arrested, handed over to the city marshal, and later placed in the county jail.

 Protests and lynch mobs erupted after the murder, so Mayor James Van Ness placed Charles under a higher security accommodation for his own safety.
 Local citizens raised fund for a monument for Richardson in the Lone Mountain Cemetery and $15,000 for his children.

 Belle funded several attorneys to represent Charles Cora including Edward Dickinson Baker and James A. McDougall.
 Belle paid Edward Dickinson Baker $15,000 of his $30,000 retainer in gold and sent meals to Charles Cora while he was in jail.
 In addition, she even went so far as trying to bribe the star witness Maria Knight to change her testimony.
 Alleging that Richardson had threatened Charles with a knife, the lawyers framed the case as one of self-defense.
 On 1856 January 17, Charles's trial ended with hung jury.

 On May 15, 1856, the 2nd Committee of Vigilance was formed, and by May 17, the committee had gained 2500 members.
 The collected guns and began to conduct "army" drills.
 The following day, 3,000 armed members of the committee took Charles and James P. Casey.
 On 1856 May 18, in Sacramento, Governor Johnson, in response, appointed William Tecumseh Sherman as the Major-General commanding of the San Francisco division of the California State Militia.
-The related case of James Casey (who had shot newspaper editor James King of William in an assassination attempt) prompted the committee to aim a cannon at the jail and demand the release of Charles and Casey.
+The related case of James P. Casey (who had shot newspaper editor James King of William in an assassination attempt) prompted the committee to aim a cannon at the jail and demand the release of Charles and Casey.